Apple Cider Vinegar and Diabetes

 When using this vinegar as a supplement, there are a few things you can do to make it easier, tastier, and more effective.
 Here are some tips:

-- Add lemon or ginger to improve the flavor.
+Add lemon or ginger to improve the flavor.
 I like adding a few teaspoons of lemon juice or some ginger to my vinegar drink.
+Ginger does not break a fast.
 This spices it up and makes it taste good.

 Other health benefits of apple cider vinegar